mevqz/simple-blog/README.md

 simple-blog
 ===========

-A simple and raw (no framework) PHP blog implemented in MVC pattern.
-This project was made for learning purpose, not for use in a real production environment.
+A simple blog implemented with PHP and the MVC pattern.
+This project was made for educational purpose, is not meant to be used in a production enviroment.